Electrostatics/GIBS/README.md

 ### Code compilation and use

-To compile the code, first create a build directory in the 'gibs' directory, e.g.,
+To compile the code, first create a build directory in the *gibs* directory, e.g.,

 ```
 > mkdir build
 ```
-In the build directory, generate a Makefile using `CMake`.
-Examples of `CMakeLists.txt` files are provided.
+In the *build* directory, generate a Makefile using *CMake*.
+Examples of *CMakeLists.txt* files are provided.
 These can be modified to suit the user's choice of C++ compiler and platform.
 The following examples show how to compile the code on a Mac and on a Windows OS.